 - Gelatin promotes probiotic balance and growth.

-- Bone broth increases collagen reducing the appearance of wrinkles and banishing cellulite.
+- Bone broth increases collagen, reducing the appearance of wrinkles and banishing cellulite.

 - Because gelatin helps break down proteins and soothes the gut lining, it may prove useful for leaky gut syndrome and the autoimmune disorders that accompany it.

-And here is another incredible benefit from the collagen found in bone broth, it can make your skin look amazing!
-According to Donna Gates, author of Body Ecology, bone broth makes your skin supple and can decrease cellulite!
+Here is another incredible benefit from the collagen found in bone broth: It can make your skin look amazing!
+According to Donna Gates, author of “Body Ecology,” bone broth benefits your skin because it makes it supple and can decrease cellulite.

-Healing Amino Acids
+Healing Amino Acids In Bone Broth

 Gelatin in bone broths contains “conditional” amino acids arginine, glycine, glutamine and proline.
 These amino acids also contribute to stock’s healing properties.

-Kaayla Daniel points out that unhealthy Western diets, heavy on processed carbohydrates, low in quality grass-fed animal products, and devoid of homemade soups and broths, make it likely that these amino acids are chronically essential.
+Conditional amino acids are those classified as nonessential amino acids that are essential under some conditions.
+You don’t produce them very well if you are ill or stressed.
+Kaayla Daniel of the Weston A. Price Foundation points out that unhealthy Western diets, heavy on processed carbohydrates, low in quality grass-fed animal products, and devoid of homemade soups and broths, make it likely that these amino acids are fundamentally essential.